riley-x/Zygos/app/src/main/java/com/example/zygos/data/README.md

 Lots:
 - `openTransactionId` keeps track of when the account was opened/first funded.
 - `sharesOpen` is the net value sum of all transfers
+- `dividendsPerShare` is all interest
-- `realizedClosed` is all interest
+- `realizedClosed` is all cash effects from other transactions

 LotPosition:
 - `shares` is net transfers